 - 1. If we talk about child and parent node, we mean that a child is directly below the parent in the context of the tree hierarchy.
 A child also can be a parent in another context.
 E.g. Unit1 is the child of Model1 in the above picture, but it is at the same time the parent of Element1. - 2.
 A subtree consists of a part of the tree, starting with a parent and all of its children and grandchildren.
-The subtree starting with Element2 would be: Element2 and test_freature1-2.
+The subtree starting with Element2 would be: Element2 and test_freature1-2. - 3.
+An Element in the following pages is a placeholder for one type of node (e.g. Model, Unit or Element).
+If you see the word Element in the following pages, you can replace it with Model or Unit and the functionally explained will remain the same.

-9.1 Explanation of the Models Tab
+8.1 Explanation of the Models Tab

-Figure 9.3 Explanation of the Models Tab
+Figure 8.3 Explanation of the Models Tab

-- Models Tab: Get to MoMa by selecting the Models tab. - Tree View: The left pane will show the MoMa tree. - Node View: The right pane will show the different elements or features that can be put into the tree.
+Models Tab: Get to MoMa by selecting the Models tab.

+- Tree View: The left pane will show the MoMa tree. - Node View: The right pane will show the different elements or features that can be put into the tree.
 The elements are divided by their owning user and/or group.

 The features are also divided by their owning user and/or group and further by their feature class.
-Symbols: User Group shown in the Node View.
-The second tab will show the features, as seen in the picture.
+Symbols: User Group

-Models Tab Bar: With the tab bar above the Node View you can select the elements

-Filter unassigned Checkbox: If you activate the checkbox, the Node View will only show those elements or features that are not yet assigned in the tree.
+- Models Tab Bar: With the tab bar above the Node View you can select the level of the elements shown in the Node View.
+The last tab will show the features, as seen in the picture. - Filter unassigned Checkbox: If you activate the checkbox, the Node View will only show those elements or features that are not yet assigned in the tree.

-9.2 Element Creation, Deletion and Assignment
+8.2 Element Creation, Deletion and Assignment